TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community. Hosted by Damian Bazadona and Jim McCarthy

 Session Three: Community

-When will this gym trainer go away?
+When will this gym-trainer just go away?
 What does Mark Fisher's gym have to do with Broadway and why is he always invited?

 This actor suffers from Tourettes Syndrome.
 Recounts a number of Tourettes stories.
 Tourettes conference.
 His message was to embrace who your are and change the world.